Chuacx13/Financial-Statements-Scraper/README.md

 ## Features

-- Automated scraping of financial statements.
+- Automated scraping of financial statements of your chosen ticker.
 - Customizable projected growth rates.
 - Output suggested Sticker Prices with Margin of Safety Price.
 - Output saved in CSV format.